 After retirement, the tier I portions of both employee and spouse annuities are generally increased for higher living costs at the same time, and by the same percentage, as social security benefits.
-These increases, effective December 1 and included in the January payment, are based on the rise in the Consumer Price Index from the third quarter of the last year a cost-of-living ad-
+These increases, effective December 1 and included in the January payment, are based on the rise in the Consumer Price Index from the third quarter of the last year a cost-of-living adjustment became effective to the corresponding period of the current year.
+Generally, if the Index increases by 5 percent, for example, the tier I portion increases by 5 percent.
+Under certain circumstances, the increase can be based on average national wage increases rather than price increases.